 Figure X.1-1: DCP Actor Diagram

-Table X.1-1 lists the content module(s) defined in the <Profile Acronym> Profile.
+Table X.1-1 lists the content module(s) defined in the DCP Profile.
 To claim support with this profile, an actor shall support all required content modules (labeled “R”) and may support optional content modules (labeled “O”).

 <Note that this table number has to change if this profile describes both transactions and content modules (or there will be two tables entitled X.1-1).>